clustervision/trinityX/doc/installation.rst

 The creation and configuration of an OS image for the compute nodes uses the same tool and a similar configuration file as for the controller.
 While the controller configuration applies its setting to the machine on which it runs, the image configuration does so in a directory that will contain the whole image of the compute node.

 .. note:: Building a new image isn't required for most system administration tasks.
 One of the images existing on your system can be cloned and modified.
 Creating a new image is only useful for an initial installation, or when desiring to start from a clean one.
-Another scenario is a setup fully controlled by ansible - in this case to create the image it is possible to copy ``compute.yml`` and update ``image_name`` variable to reflect the new image's name.
+Another scenario might be a cluster where all configuration (creation, deletion, ...) must be fully controlled by ansible - in this case to create the image it is possible to copy ``compute.yml`` and update ``image_name`` variable to reflect the new image's name.

 The setup of the default image is defined in the playbook ``compute.yml``, which controls the creation of a new filesystem directory and applies the image configuration.
 The ``compute.yml`` file includes the ``trinity-image.yml`` playbook as a dependency.
 This latter is a playbook that applies a standard Trinity image configuration.